SEPTA Workers Reach Agreement with Management, Narrowly Avoid Strike

 Jamie Horowitz, a spokesperson for TWU, said that the two main reasons for a potential strike are SEPTA workers’ wages keeping up with the cost of living and safety for both workers and passengers.
 SEPTA workers are requesting new safety measures such as radios and bulletproof glass.
 “There has been some movement over the past few days,” said Horowitz, but SEPTA’s current position does not meet the union’s demands for a raise or improved safety measures.
 Horowitz particularly cited an incident from a year ago where a SEPTA bus driver was shot and killed by a passenger.
 Horowitz said student solidarity with striking workers is important because “higher education is big business in Philadelphia,” and “This fight is [student’s] fight,” as well as workers.

-The city is already bracing for the impacts of a potential strike, especially for 55,000 students in the School District of Philadelphia.
+Prior to news of the November 22 agreement, the city of Philadelphia had been bracing for the impacts of a potential strike, especially for 55,000 students in the School District of Philadelphia.
 The school district has released a plan saying that they will deploy Central Office staff support, if needed, and that staff and student tardiness or absence due to the strike will be excused.
 If student or staff attendance is severely impacted by the strike, the school district will recommend virtual instruction.

 The potential strike comes on the heels of the members of Philadelphia’s largest city workers union, AFSCME District Council 33, voting to authorize a strike on October 30 after working without a contract since July.
 Over 9,000 union members will vote on whether to have the strike on November 14.
 Members of Unite Here Local 274, which represents stadium concessions workers at Citizens Bank Park, Lincoln Financial Field and Wells Fargo Center, also had a four-day strike last month, which concluded before the Phillies entered the playoffs last month.